jenni4j/CAIS-Intro-to-ML-Safety/README.md

-# ml_safety
-Coding assignments from an ML Safety course
+A repo with completed assignments for an Introduction to Machine Learning Safety course (https://course.mlsafety.org/about)